HoussemMEG/Genetic-algorithm-drone-LQR-control/README.md

-# Genetic algorithm drone LQR control
+# Genetic algorithm LQR control of drone

-LQR control of a drone using a genetic algorithm.
+Using a genetic algorithm for a state feedback drone control, the genetic algorithm had to optimize an LQ loss function.
+We are supposed to get the same gain as solving the Riccati algebraic equation.